12.5 – The Volturnus Saga: Session 1 through 12 Review

 The campaign started on New Pale (Truane’s Star System, Frontier), a world recovering from war of extreme racial tension between pro-human supremacists and a multicultural military state.

-Hired by a secret coalition of mega-corporations and the planetary government of Truane’s Star, the job was to follow the footsteps of a missing mission team to investigate a recently discovered planet deep in the Xagyg Dust nebula.
+Hired by a secret coalition of mega-corporations along with the planetary government of Truane’s Star, the job was to follow the trail a missing mission team.
+Their mission was to investigate a recently discovered planet deep in the Xagyg Dust nebula.
 The party was to board the exploration survery ship Serena Dawn that had an official mission to map out more of the nebula (to hide it from the UPF).
 In truth, they were to follow (and perhaps find) the previous mission team via a secret route.
-Along with finding the missing crew, they party was to complete their mission – survey the system and in particular the one habitable planet, named Volturnus.
+Along with finding the missing crew, the party was to complete their mission – survey the system and in particular the one habitable planet, named Volturnus.

-The party soon learned that there is a mystery crime faction that seems to want this mission to fail, lead by a mysterious Diablo figure.
-Rumored connections between this group and the pro-human faction – HUSPS – on New Pale were never substantiated but there are suspicions.
+The party soon learned that there is a mystery and powerful crime faction – named the Star Devils – that seems to want this mission to fail, lead by a mysterious figure, codenamed Diablo.
+Rumored connections between this group and the pro-human faction on New Pale – HUSPS – were never substantiated but there are suspicions.

-Arriving in system, the first thing the Serena Dawn discovered is a strange crystalline structure that turned out to be a space station from a previous civilization that apparently existed here.
+Arriving in system, the first thing the Serena Dawn discovered is a strange crystalline structure that turned out to be a space station built by a previous civilization that apparently existed here.
 Investigating the station further, the following intelligence was gathered:

-- The Eorna were invaded a thousand years ago by the Sathar and apparently wiped out.
+- The Eorna were invaded a thousand years ago by the Sathar and apparently were wiped out.